neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getpeers.md

-# getpeers Method
+﻿# getpeers Method

-Gets the list of nodes that the node is currently connected/disconnected from.
+Gets a list of nodes that the node is currently connected/disconnected from.

+> [!Note]
+>
+> You must install the plugin [RpcServer](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.

-#### Example
+## Example

 Request body: